vincebanzon/vue-simple-svg/README.md

 ### Notes:
 - inline svg element has a class '.simple-svg'
 - inline svg has a div wrapper with a class '.simple-svg-wrapper'
-- fill/stroke style set to a path of a SVG will be removed unless its value is 'none'
+- fill/stroke style set to a path of a SVG will be removed unless its value is 'none' or preserveColor is true

 ### Demo:
 ![result](https://media.giphy.com/media/26FeVejNWHXsZiaIM/giphy.gif)